AzyavchikovAlex/LeetCode/README.md

 # LeetCode
-Solving problems from the Letkode website
+Solving problems from the Leetkode website